VOLTTRON/volttron/examples/CSVHistorian/readme.rst

 **Verify the data:**

-The data files can be found at "<volttron home directory>/agents/<id>/csv_historianagent-1.0.1/csv-historianagent-1.0.1 .agent-data/", where <id> is is the UUID of the agent.
+The data files can be found at "<volttron home directory>/ agents/<id>/csv_historianagent-1.0.1/csv-historianagent-1.0.1.agent-data/" or in the default directory "<volttron home directory>/ agents/<id>/csv_historianagent-1.0.1/data", where <id> is the value that begins with the UUID value for the agent.